darosh/vuetifyjs-dynamic-theme-example/README.md

 ## Contrast issues

-Unfortunately there is no text automatic color for, which may lead to bad [usability](https://material.io/guidelines/style/color.html#color-color-system).
+Unfortunately there is no text automatic color, which may lead to bad [usability](https://material.io/guidelines/style/color.html#color-color-system).

 ## How it works?